 For others, genetic explanations are best because so many with delusional disorders have first-degree relatives with these and related disorders.

-Other researchers point out that many with the disorder have had difficult childhoods characterized by instability and turbulence, callousness and coldness.
+Other researchers point out that many with the disorder have had difficult childhoods characterized by instability and turbulence, callousness, and coldness.
 They consider delusions to be an impairment in the ego defense system aimed to protect and bolster the self.
 They see the paranoid or persecutory delusions as an attempt to project onto others things they do not like to admit in themselves.
-Treatment includes traditional counsellng, psychotherapy, and the use of antipsychotic drugs.
+Treatment includes traditional counseling, psychotherapy, and the use of antipsychotic drugs.

 Dissimulation and Delusions